Repeated Courses and GPA Adjustments: Undergraduate Students

 - The earliest attempt resulted in a grade of "C-" or lower.
-The latest attempt(s) must be taken effective 202115 forward and meet the conditions and terms of the policy.
+The latest attempt(s) must be taken effective fall quarter of 2021-2022 forward and meet the terms and conditions of the policy.

 - A student may not seek a repeat with GPA adjustment for a course taken after degree conferral.

-- A student may repeat a course with GPA adjustment up to three (3) times for a specific course.
+- A student may enroll in a specific course up to three (3) times using the GPA adjustment.
 The two lowest grades will not be factored into the GPA.
 However, if the student takes a single course four or more times, all additional occurrences beyond the third occurrence will be factored into their GPA, without the option of a higher GPA adjustment for these additional occurrences.

 - A student may not exceed ten repeated courses utilizing the GPA adjustment option.
-Repeating a single course three times will count toward the overall ten course limit.
+Each additional time a single course is repeated it will count toward the overall ten course limit.

-- The original occurrence of the course may not have a grade of INC, W, or CR/NCR.
-A course with an incomplete grade (INC) must be completed before any future repeat attempts can be made.
+- The original occurrence of the course may not have a grade of Incomplete (INC), Withdraw (W), or Credit/No Credit (CR/NCR).
+A course with an INC must be completed before any future repeat attempts can be made.